KyleMcKell/pern-todo-list/README.md

 # PERN TODO LIST

-This is a super simple project using a backend of Node, Express and PostgreSQL and a frontend using React and Material UI to learn how to create full stack applications with the PERN stack.
+Super simple PERN stack project.
+Backend of Node, Express and PostgreSQL.
+Frontend using React and Material UI.

+Based on a YouTube tutorial for the PERN stack Tutorial can be found here: https://www.youtube.com/watch?v=ldYcgPKEZC8

+Project differs from the tutorial though the usage of Material UI and creating a better user experience through not reloading the page on each CRUD operation.

-This project is for educational purposes
+This project was for educational purposes to become familiar with full stack development with React.